 - Approved Suppliers and Vendor of Record arrangements are established with suppliers for commonly purchased goods or services, and offer the following benefits:

 - Compliance with the University’s Procurement Policy

-- Leverage the spending power of the University, and the broader public sector (e.g. Ontario’s Ministry of Government and Consumer Services (MGCS), the Ontario Education Collaborative Marketplace (OECM))
+- Leverage the spending power of the University, and the broader public sector (e.g. Ontario’s Ministry of Public and Business Service Delivery (MPBSD), the Ontario Education Collaborative Marketplace (OECM))